 - Attendance is mandatory.
 A student who misses more than five classes will be dropped, without credit.
-Getting to class late or leaving early counts as half an absence. - Canvas (https://canvas.njit.edu/) will be used for course related activities. - Homework must be submitted on Canvas on the due date/time.
-All submitted work (including exams) must include your name and student ID.
-EXCEPT for special circumstances (such as jury duty or medical problem), for which you must provide documentation through the Dean of Students, the following LATE SUBMISSION PENALTY will be applied: Up to 1 DAY LATE: -20 pts Up to 2 DAYS LATE: -40 pts NO SUBMISSIONS WILL BE ACCEPTED after 2 DAYS following the homework Due Date.
-The lowest scored homework will be dropped from the final grade calculation. - Lab work must be completed during the lab session and submitted on the due date/time.
+Getting to class late or leaving early counts as half an absence. - Canvas (https://canvas.njit.edu/) will be the platform for posting lecture notes, submitting assignments and engaging in course discussions.
+For any questions and additional support, you are welcome to reach out to instructors and classroom assistants via email. - Lab work must be completed during the lab session and submitted on the due date/time.
 EXCEPT for special circumstances (such as missing class due to a medical problem), for which you must be excused by the Dean of Students, you MUST BE present in class to receive credit for the assigned work.
 No make-up lab assignments will be provided. - Online quizzes will be given weekly at the beginning 15 minutes of every lecture class.
 The student must be on time to complete the quiz.
 Late arrivals may not allow for enough time to complete the quiz.

-No make-up quizzes will be provided.
+No make-up quizzes will be provided. - Class participation is a regular part of class meetings.
+Students will be expected to present their homework/classwork in class.
+Asking/answering questions as well as participating in group discussions are also part of class participation.